CyberFlameGO/svnpython/Doc/library/dis.rst

 .. function:: disco(code[, lasti])

-   A synonym for :func:`disassemble`.
+   A synonym for disassemble.
 It is more convenient to type, and kept for compatibility with earlier Python releases.

-.. function:: findlinestarts(code)

-   This generator function uses the ``co_firstlineno`` and ``co_lnotab`` attributes of the code object *code* to find the offsets which are starts of lines in the source code.
-They are generated as ``(offset, lineno)`` pairs.

-.. function:: findlabels(code)

-   Detect all offsets in the code object *code* which are jump targets, and return a list of these offsets.

 .. data:: opname